jlevy/lft/lft.md

      LLM coders)

 This may sound ambitious but I want to be ruthlessly practical about it too.
-See below for some concrete examples of what I've begun building.
+See below for some concrete examples of what I’ve begun building.

 ### The Value of Flexible Primitive Operations